Wildcard Certificates

 To obtain a wildcard certificate, follow the same procedures as other DNS validation methods, with the following differences:

-• The Account Key must be registered with an ACME v2 server (staging for testing, or production)
+• The Account Key must be registered with an ACME server which supports issuing wildcard certificates.

 • For DNS-NSupdate / RFC 2136: Set the Key Name to the base domain (example.com) for both entries.